sv-cover/tutoring/README.md

 python manage.py sendmaildigest
 ```

-But watch out!
+Watch out!
 If you do this on production you'll spam everyone who has new messages.

 # Testing

-If you want to write unit tests make sure you make it easy for yourself and first read this tutorial:
+If you want to write unit tests make sure you make it easy for yourself and
+first read this tutorial:

 https://docs.djangoproject.com/en/2.0/topics/testing/overview/

+# Deploying
+If you want to update the version on the Cover server, you have to do the
+following things:

+Login to the Cover server and go to the `studcee-tutoring` folder.

+Now first stash the changes made on the server, since we want them to stay:
+`git stash`

+Then, update the files by pulling the changes:
+`git pull`

+Now reapply the changes made:
+`git stash apply`

+If you made any changes to the database, these need to be applied on the server
+as well.
+For this, run the command: `web/manage.py migrate` in the virtual
+environment.

+Now, you need to make sure that the new files are picked up by the server.
+For
+this, update the modified time on the `web/tutoring` folder with the following
+command: `touch web/tutoring/*`

+Now the system should be updated on the server!

 # Organisation